 I have been a little nervous about how much Christians have embraced a non-believing, Darwinian psychologist.
-Nonetheless, he is a brilliant man and has offered some meaningful responses to much of the culture that Christians also find themselves at odds with.
+Nonetheless, he is a brilliant man and has offered some meaningful responses to much of the culture with which Christians also find themselves at odds.

 Because of his popularity, his interviews and lectures are highly anticipated and consumed.
 But perhaps nothing is more exciting to the general populace than a good ol’ fashioned debate.
-Recently, Jordan Peterson participated in a debate about Political Correctness with Stephen Fry, arguing against Michael Dyson, Michelle Goldberg.
-I took the time to listen to the much anticipated debate all the way through.
+Recently, Jordan Peterson participated in a debate about Political Correctness with Stephen Fry, arguing against Michael Dyson, and Michelle Goldberg, which I listened to in entirety.

 Dyson and Peterson certainly stole the show.
-The debate almost seemed as if it were two separate debates in one as Peterson and Dyson quickly honed in on one another, and the tone intensified in an entertaining way.
+The debate almost seemed as if it were two separate debates in one as Peterson and Dyson quickly honed in on one another, intensifying the tone in an entertaining way.

-One thing which was done excruciatingly poorly was defining terms.
+Defining terms was done excruciatingly poorly in this debate.
 What even is political correctness?
 I am sure there are a variety of ways defining it, some making it less problematic than others.
-My understanding is that Political Correctness is the publics’ way of policing an individuals language on the basis of offense.
+My understanding is that political correctness is the public’s way of policing an individual’s language on the basis of offense.
 In other words, political correctness seems to be a means by which a portion of the population demands certain words and phrases be banned from all people’s vocabulary because of the overall offense they cause certain groups of people.